 - A satisfactory Vulnerable Sector Screening (Police Check) report and an annual criminal records check (Police Check) is required

 - Satisfactory references

 Please indicated in your application if you would like to be considered for the permanent opportunity or the contract opportunity.

 CMHA Peel Dufferin is an Equal Opportunity Employer.

-CMHA Peel Dufferin will make every effort to accommodate any needs of candidates through the hiring process, under the Human rights Code.
-Please inform us if you require any accommodation through the hiring process.
+CMHA Peel Dufferin will make every effort to accommodate the needs of candidates through the hiring process, under the Ontario Human Rights Code and Accessibility for Ontarians with Disabilities Act.
+Please inform us if you require any accommodations during the hiring process.